-- 10. Work with arms fully extended overhead for short periods - 11.
-Differentiate the color spectrum for proper reparation and presentation of prepared dishes. - 12.
-Possess the visual acuity to correctly read handwritten requisitions, orders, receiving reports, recipes, and provide safety for clients. - 13.
+- 12. Possess the visual acuity to correctly read handwritten requisitions, orders, receiving reports, recipes, and provide safety for clients. - 13.
 Must be able to lift a minimum of 50 pounds. - 14.
 Be able to multi-task, as well as, keep a "level head" when exposed to highly stressful and demanding situations in lab and internship settings. - 15.
-Work in close quarters in close proximity to a diverse group of people. - 16.
-Withstand high-temperature environment for prolonged periods of time. - 17.
+Work in close quarters in close proximity to a diverse group of people. - Withstand high-temperature environment for prolonged periods of time. - 17.
 Work as a member of a cohesive team.